justswitch/web.vixenlights.com/content/en/docs/usage/sequencer/sequencer-basics/edit-functions.md

 Multi select of effects can be done by holding down the CTRL key while selecting the effects you want.
 You can select multiples in a range on the same row by clicking the first one to elect it and then SHIFT click one further before or after it in the row.
 All effects in between will be selected.
 You can click on the element name in the row and this will select the entire row.
 It will be outlined in blue and all effects will show selected.

-Clicking the timeline and dragging the mouse with the left mouse button held will create a rectangular selection lasso that will select all effects inside or touching the lasso.
-You can also utilize the drag box filter by clicking the drag box icon in the toolbar to choose which effects the drag box will select.
-This will filter the selections to only those effects matching your criteria.

 Additional capabilites for selection are provide by the Draw Mode.
 See the section on [Draw Modes]({{< ref draw-mode.md>}}) for further details.

 ### Editing Effects